waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3. Find the Director (5F/Basement).
 4. Pass the quiz on 1F for the Radio Card.
 5. POST-SWEEP: Re-verify all floors for missed paths or NPCs.
-6. BATTLE TIP: Use Ember against Poison/Flying types (like Zubat/Golbat) to conserve Headbutt PP. Use Headbutt against Normal/Psychic types.
+6. BATTLE TIP: Use Ember against Poison/Flying types (like Zubat/Golbat).
+Use Headbutt against Normal/Psychic types.
-7. TILE VERIFICATION: Poké Ball tiles (6,6; 8,6; 10,6; 12,6 on 1F) are confirmed decorations (not in object list).
+7. TILE VERIFICATION: Poké Ball tiles (1F) are decorations.
-8. EXPLORATION: 4F is partitioned.
-Access to the Director (5F) likely requires finding an alternate path through 2F or 3F.

 ## Tower Intel
 - **Director Info**: The Director is held on 5F.
 He can open the locked boss's door.
 - **Card Key Slot**: Located at (14, 2) on 3F.
 Requires Card Key.
 - **Partition Mystery**: 4F is split; current stairs don't reach the Director.
-Need alternate route.
+Look for alternate route on 2F/3F.

 ## Battle Progress
 - **Cleared Floors**: 1F, 2F, 3F.
-- **4F Progress**: Scientist Rich (4, 2) and Rocket Grunt (5, 5) defeated.
+- **4F Defeated**: Scientist Rich (4, 2), Rocket Grunt (5, 5).
 - **Remaining 4F**: Rocket Girl (12, 4), Rocket Grunt (14, 1).

 # Global Knowledge